GavinHaLab/BLCA-subtype-evolution-paper/analysis/pyclone-vi_lichee/README.md

 # Pyclone-VI and LICHeE Analysis

 This directory contains custom scripts for generating, running pyclone-VI and LICHeE tools.
-Original tool github : https://github.com/Roth-Lab/pyclone-vi and https://github.com/viq854/lichee/tree/master please follow their githubs for installation prior to start running the tools.
+Original tool github : https://github.com/Roth-Lab/pyclone-vi and https://github.com/viq854/lichee/tree/master please follow their githubs for installation prior to start running the tools and analysis used in the BLCA evolution paper.

 ##Requirements
 Installed pyclone-VI and LICHeE, GATK, bam-read counts, Java, Python.